 While her partner was away on a business trip, she was browsing his Facebook page and noticed photos pop up with him and another woman.

 What had happened was he was secretly seeing another woman, they were both out and the ‘other woman’ took some memorable photos and uploaded them to her Facebook and tagged them both in the photos.

-Naturally, the photos he was tagged in showed on Facebook Wall, for the world to see – including his wife.
+Naturally, the photos he was tagged in were shown on Facebook Wall, for the world to see – including his wife.

 The Internet Gives You Up

-Another example I was unaware of, were the existence of several websites, dedicated to exposing cheating men (and women) so they no longer hurt any future relationships.
+Another example I was unaware of, where the existence of several websites, dedicated to exposing cheating men (and women) so they no longer hurt any future relationships.

 And it does a pretty good job of helping others steer clear of habitual players and cheaters – both men as well as women.

 I wonder just how many unsuspecting men and women are in relationships with liars and cheats?

 From the look of the mentioned site, there’s an epidemic of players out there, just looking for their next unsuspecting victim.

 If you really do feel the need to investigate the goings-on of your partner, there’ll likely be telltale tracks right there at home.